-You might have been coming across the word "antioxidant" but do not much about it.
-The term "antioxidant" is also commonly used on the label of many drugs and health supplements which claim one or more medical benefits.
+Perhaps you have heard the term "antioxidant" by chance, but don't know much about it.
+The term "antioxidant" is often used in the labels of many drugs and health supplements to indicate that it has one or more medical benefits.

 Free Radicals vs. Antioxidants